apaul2/mat301/ps4.md

 10. List 5 questions that you can answer from this data.
   What is Customers first name having the id of 1045?
   What is the price of prodcut 3452?
+  What is the name of the prodcut 3452?
+  What is the customers phone number having the id of 1045?
+  What is the customers zip have the id of 1045?
+  What are the order dates of product id of 1045?